 So we were faced with a small obstacle when choosing a bike tour.
 What tour would be great for both of us?

-We settled on the Dalmatia from Dubrovnik Plus by Bike and Boat tour, which proved to be the perfect fit.
+We settled on the Highlights of Dalmatia by Bike/E-bike and Boat, which proved to be the perfect fit.
 This tour has three bike and two itinerary options.
 Mountain bikes, hybrid bikes, and electrically-assisted bikes are available to rent.
 There is a hybrid/e-bike itinerary and a mountain bike itinerary.
 However, these two itineraries overlap quite a bit.
 Often times, the mountain bike routes merely add gravel road and trail loops on to the paved route that the rest of the group follows.

 I rented a mountain bike and Emily rented an e-bike, which she appreciated on the longer days and hills climbs.
 We rode together on some days.
 However, I was still able to ride the majority of the good mountain bike routes.
 I was able to climb mountains and use the dropper seat post on my full suspension 29-inch wheeled mountain bike while descending hair-raising single track, while Emily was able to glide along the back roads of the Dalmatia islands enjoying the sights and sounds of the tour.
 We had breakfast lunch and dinner together almost every day and were able to go swimming together on several days, as well.